CenekJansa/IoT-Device-Overseer/README.md

 # IoT-Device-Overseer - Microservices platform collecting and analyzing data from IoT devices/sensors

 This is a team project (team of three students) for the course Service Oriented Architecture (PV217) at the Faculty of Informatics, Masaryk University.
-In this project, i was responsible for processing service and setting up communication between services using Kafka.
+Project is implemented in Java using Quarkus framework.
+In this project, I was responsible for processing service and setting up communication between services using Kafka.

 ## Official description